 The political system has also begun to respond to some influence activities.
-At the domestic level, a parliamentary inquiry on the United Kingdom's relations with China, launched in 2015 and relaunched in 2017, has sought input on some of the issues discussed here.
-A newly launched NGO, Hong Kong Watch, focuses on drawing attention to the United Kingdom's special responsibility toward Hong Kong.
-The Conservative Party Human Rights Commission has produced its own report on the deteriorating human rights situation in both China and Hong Kong and has organized inquiries and events on topics such as the United Kingdom's Confucius Institutes.
-While the Foreign and Commonwealth Office presents the relationship with China as primarily collaborative, it is also conducting research on Chinese influence and interference activities.
-At the international level, the United Kingdom has joined several open letters to signal its position on China's violations of human rights.
+At the domestic level, a parliamentary inquiry on the United Kingdom's relations with China, launched in 2015 and relaunched in 2017, has sought input on some of the issues discussed here.27 A newly launched NGO, Hong Kong Watch, focuses on drawing attention to the United Kingdom's special responsibility toward Hong Kong.
+The Conservative Party Human Rights Commission has produced its own report on the deteriorating human rights situation in both China and Hong Kong and has organized inquiries and events on topics such as the United Kingdom's Confucius Institutes.28 While the Foreign and Commonwealth Office presents the relationship with China as primarily collaborative, it is also conducting research on Chinese influence and interference activities.29 At the international level, the United Kingdom has joined several open letters to signal its position on China's violations of human rights.30

 Civil society has also sought to raise the Foreign NGO Management Law as well as to highlight intensified repression.
 By contrast, responses from academic institutions have so far been sporadic.
-For example, in 2011, the University of Cambridge disaffiliated CSSA Cambridge due to its undemocratic organization.
-In 2017, international academics joined together to convince the Cambridge University Press to stop censoring its publications available in China.
-Still, despite experiencing such influence campaigns in the past, such as with Libya, which was spelled out in the 2011 Woolf Inquiry, there seems to have been no coherent initiative on protecting academic freedom and maintaining wider ethical standards in the face of these types of campaigns.
+For example, in 2011, the University of Cambridge disaffiliated CSSA Cambridge due to its undemocratic organization.31 In 2017, international academics joined together to convince the Cambridge University Press to stop censoring its publications available in China.32